 You probably already know how services like Uber and Lyft, application-based ride-sharing services that hook people who have cars with people who need rides have revolutionized the urban lifestyle.

-If you are dreaming of living in Mexico part-time, you may not realize how car sharing services can put you one step closer to making your expat dream come true.
+If you are dreaming of living in Mexico part-time and still only drive your car to get around, you may not realize how car sharing services can put you one step closer to making your expat dream come true.

 Even a few years ago, the car issue made the idea of part-time life in another country a more difficult proposition.

 Living abroad even six months a year effectively doubles the cost of driving a car when you are at home.
 Car ownership is mostly a fixed cost, the same whether you drive it or not.